Innovators Global Challenge FAQs

 We actively encourage education providers and apprentice leads to get involved and organise a group of students.
 Any shortlisted teams will be provided with access to industry expert mentors who will provide further support.
 This access will be virtual and between initial shortlisting and final judging we do not expect travel to be necessary.

-Education providers and apprentice leads may act in a supporting role to applicants during their design proposals, but we kindly ask that teams provide a brief description of any external help provided in their application forms.
+Education providers and apprentice leads may act in a supporting role to applicants during their design proposals, but we kindly ask that teams provide a brief description of any external help provided in their application emails.

 Individual